oduerr/oduerr.github.io/_includes/uncertainty.md

 We use this approach in several places:

-* Paper 2018 for the use in high content screening: [Oliver Dürr, Elvis Murina, Daniel Siegismund, Vasily Tolkachev, Stephan Steigele, and Beate Sick.
-"Know When You Don't Know: A Robust Deep Learning Approach in the Presence of Unknown Phenotypes" ASSAY and Drug Development Technologies.](https://www.liebertpub.com/doi/10.1089/adt.2018.859)
+* Paper 2018 for the use in high content screening: ["Know When You Don't Know: A Robust Deep Learning Approach in the Presence of Unknown Phenotypes" ASSAY and Drug Development Technologies.](https://www.liebertpub.com/doi/10.1089/adt.2018.859)

 * Poster 2018 (Swiss Data Science Conference, Laussane) ["Are you serious"](http://www-home.htwg-konstanz.de/~oduerr/poster/SDS_2018_Poster_are_you_serious.pdf)